-Requirements for University Awards
+Requirements for College Awards

-- 13.1 To be granted an Associate Degree award of the University, a student must successfully complete an Associate Degree programme of UOWCHK/CCCU, including specific requirements of the named award for which they are registered, general UOWCHK/CCCU requirements, and divisional requirements, if any.
-The requirements for awards are set out in the UOWCHK/CCCU website for each programme. - 13.2 Credit units earned for courses at a level below the programme level are not normally counted toward requirements for an award.
+- 13.1 To be granted a Higher Diploma award of the College, a student must successfully complete a Higher Diploma programme of the College, including specific requirements of the named award for which they are registered, general College requirements, and Faculty requirements, if any.
+The requirements for awards are set out in the College website for each programme. - 13.2 Credit units earned for courses at a level below the programme level are not normally counted toward requirements for an award. - 13.3 Where two or more courses are defined as exclusive, the credit units earned for only one of the courses will count toward the requirements for the award.

-- 13.3 Where two or more courses are defined as exclusive, the credit units earned for only one of the courses will count toward the requirements for the award. - 13.4 Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved by the Chairman of the Academic Board for a student replacing the required course with another.
-The approved substitute course can be used to recover a failure for the required course. - 13.5 UOWCHK/CCCU may allow credit units earned by students registered for a particular programme of UOWCHK/CCCU to be counted toward the requirements of another programme for which they register. - 13.6 A student may be granted an exemption from specific courses based on prior study.
-Credit units are not earned for an exempted course. - 13.7 A student may be granted an award of Associate Degree only if he/she has achieved a CGPA of 1.70 or above. - 13.8 A student completing the requirements for an award graduates on the next following graduation date.
+- 13.4 Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved by the Chairman of the Academic Board for a student replacing the required course with another.
+The approved substitute course can be used to recover a failure for the required course. - 13.5 The College may allow credit units earned by students registered for a particular programme of the College to be counted toward the requirements of another programme for which they register. - 13.6 A student may be granted an exemption from specific courses based on prior study.
+Credit units are not earned for an exempted course. - 13.7 A student may be granted an award of Higher Diploma only if he/she has achieved a CGPA of 1.70 or above. - 13.8 A student completing the requirements for an award graduates on the next following graduation date.